A Machine Learning-Fueled Modelfluid for Flowsheet Optimization: Literature Review

-A methodological breakthrough occurred with the introduction of continuous optimization frameworks.
+The introduction of fully continuous optimization using molecular descriptors marked a significant shift in PFO.
 While earlier deterministic approaches used mixed-integer formulations \cite{Sheldon2006}, the work of \cite{Bardow2010} was the first to formulate the PFO problem in a fully continuous space.
 This paradigm shift was enabled by using parameters from sophisticated equations of state, primarily SAFT-based models, as the continuous design variables.
 This powerful approach has since been extended and refined for various applications, including carbon capture and solvent design \cite{Stavrou2014,Lampe2015,Stavrou2023,Mairhofer2023}.
+While the nature of continuous optimization is less challenging than combinatorial mixed-integer problems, the continuous solution may not correspond to a real molecule which necessitates a subsequent discretization step \cite{Bardow2010}.
+Despite their success, continuous PFO methods often require expert knowledge to pre-define the chemical search space \cite{Stavrou2023}, and their underlying parameters can lack a direct, intuitive link to macroscopic fluid properties.

-Despite their success, these advanced methods often require expert knowledge to pre-define the chemical search space \cite{Stavrou2023}, and their underlying parameters can lack a direct, intuitive link to macroscopic fluid properties.
+Recent advances in the development of surrogate models that generalize over multiple mixtures, as found in \cite{Sun2024}, provide further opportunities in process fluid optimization due to the computational efficiency of surrogate models and the usage of molecular descriptors as input features.
+Also, the usage of VLE-based surrogate models, as found in \cite{Sun2023,Sethi2025} can be used to alleviate the computational cost of solving MESH equation systems in rigorous distillation column simulation, enabling the direct optimization of multiple candidate fluids in PFO, as shown in \cite{Sethi2025}.

 Regardless of the optimization strategy, accurate property prediction is paramount.
 The literature showcases a wide spectrum of methods, from quantum chemistry-based predictions \cite{Lehmann2004,Struebing2013,Fleitmann2023,Polte2023} to SAFT-based models \cite{Stavrou2014}.
 More recently, machine learning has emerged as a dominant tool.
 There has been a surge of interest in developing artificial neural network (ANN) models for predicting key thermodynamic properties, particularly activity coefficients at infinite dilution, which are crucial for separation process design \cite{Bestwick2023}.
 Notable recent examples include models that incorporate physical laws, such as the Gibbs-Duhem equation, to ensure thermodynamic consistency \cite{Winter2023,Rittig2023,DiCaprio2023,Specht2024} and various graph neural network (GNN) architectures \cite{Rittig2023,Medina2023a,Medina2023b}.
 This highlights the ongoing drive for faster and more accurate property prediction.